green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/psu-energy-ac-powerspy2.md

 ---
 title: "PSU Energy - AC - Powerspy"
-description: "Documentation for PowerSpy2Provider of the Green Metrics Tool"
+description: "Documentation for PsuEnergyAcPowerspy2SystemProvider of the Green Metrics Tool"
 lead: ""
 date: 2023-01-03T20:16:35+0000
 draft: false
 images: []
 weight: 160
 ---

+## ⚠️Warning - LEGACY PROVIDER⚠️

+This is a legacy provider and is not maintained anymore.
+It is only used in an old version of the Green Metrics Tool!

 ### What it does

 This metric provider uses the [PowerSpy2](https://www.alciom.com/en/our-trades/products/powerspy2/)